 Here are some solutions:

-2. If you have an older version of PowerPoint on CD-ROM, you can install more than one version of PowerPoint on the same system.
-The only caveat apart from using extra hard disk space is that you will have to uninstall Office (or PowerPoint) 2003, then install the older version.
-Then reinstall PowerPoint 2003.
+- Install an Additional, Older Version of PowerPoint.
+If you have an older version of PowerPoint on CD-ROM, you can install more than one version of PowerPoint on the same system.
+The only caveat apart from using extra hard disk space is that you will have to uninstall Office/PowerPoint 2003 or another newer version, and then install the older version.
+Then reinstall PowerPoint 2003 or another newer version.
 This way you have access to more than one version of PowerPoint on a single system.

-3. If you own a license for the missing font, install it on your PowerPoint 2003 equipped system.
+- Install the Missing Font.
+If you own a license for the missing font, or if you bought one, install it on your PowerPoint equipped system.